Abdirashid-Yusuf/LumiBT/README.md

 ```
-This method is executed by btnDiscover() method
+This method is executed by a call to btnDiscover() method

 ```